atlanmod/ATL_MR/README.md

 ATL/MapReduce is a prototype tool for running complex **ATL** transformation in the cloud using **Hadoop** MapReduce.
 ATL/MapReduce is implemented on top  of an extended ATL VM that can be found [here](https://github.com/atlanmod/org.eclipse.atl.atlMR/tree/master).
+Coupling **ATL_MR** with the [the extended VM](https://github.com/atlanmod/org.eclipse.atl.atlMR/tree/master) has proved a good performance, especially in terms of execution time.
+It runs up to **~X6** faster compared to the regular VM while distributing it over 8 machines.

 ##How to use

 The transformation configuration in ATL/MapReduce has one additional input w.r.t. the standalone one, a record file.
 This file has the job of  defining the subset of model elements to be processed by a map worker.

+In order to build the project, you should **re-create** the build.xml file by re-exporting it.
+This is **necessary** to match your computer's configuration:

+1. Go to *File -> Export* and select *General / Ant Buildfiles*.
+2. Select  the project and press Finish.

 ###Record file